Worcester

 E9

-Boiler shows E9 and shuts down, may overheat quickly, flow pipe extremely hot, radiators may not heat evenly.
+The boiler displays 'E9' and shuts down.
+It may overheat quickly, the flow pipe can be extremely hot, and radiators may not heat evenly.

 Overheat / Safety Temperature Limiter Trip